Leandro-Hespanhol/TrybeWallet/README.md

 * LinkedIn: [@Leandro Hespanhol](https://www.linkedin.com/in/leandro-jos%C3%A9-ferreira-hespanhol-91b3a2136/)

 ***
-_Got some help with the README from [readme-md-generator](https://github.com/kefranabg/readme-md-generator) ❤️
+Got some help with this README from [readme-md-generator](https://github.com/kefranabg/readme-md-generator) ❤️